SO(3)-Equivariant Neural Networks for Learning from Scalar and Vector Fields on Spheres: Fourier Analysis and convolutions

 \subsection{Convolutions}

 We will use an approach similar to \cite{cohen2018spherical}, using conventions in \cite{kostelec2008ffts}.
 See also Section~5.4 in \cite{folland1989harmonic}.
 Let $G$ be a compact Lie group which we will assume is \emph{unimodular}, meaning that its left and right Haar measure coincide.
-Introduce left and right action on signals by
+Introduce left and right-action on signals by

 where $\mathcal{X}(G)$ are real or complex valued $L^2$ functions on $G$.
 We define the group convolution $x *_G y$ as the signal $x *_G y(g) = \int_G x(h) \overline{y(h^{-1}g)} \, d\mu(h)$.
 We also introduce left and right covariance defined by